 There is an interesting contrast to be drawn here with statements from Parliamentary debates in the late 1980s and 1990s, when Labour was in opposition (and briefly afterwards).
 In such debates, pupils are often seen as ‘the future’ and ‘a national asset’.
 For example, Jack Straw (later a senior minister in New Labour governments) argued:

 There are serious teacher shortages ... that crisis can and will only get worse until we have a Government who are committed to our state education service and who are willing properly to invest in this nation’s children – our future.
-(HC Debate, 1988-89 Vol. 152 Col 87) NOT IN REFS?
+(HC Debate, 1988-89 Vol. 152 Col 87)

 By 2011, admittedly after the riots in cities, Coalition government spokesmen were articulating its attitude towards young people in more positive terms.
 As Michael Gove wrote in his ministerial foreword to the Positive for Youth cross-Government policy document, published a few months after rioting had taken place: